-Local authorities (in their role as housing authorities) are responsible for enforcing these minimum standards.
+Local authorities are responsible for enforcing these minimum standards in rented accommodation.

-If you are renting accommodation under the Housing Assistance Payment (HAP) scheme, the local authority will inspect your accommodation within the first 8 months of your tenancy.
+If you are renting accommodation under the Housing Assistance Payment (HAP) scheme, the local authority will inspect your accommodation within the first 8 months of your tenancy unless the accommodation has already been inspected in the last 12 months.
 Local authorities also carry out planned programmes of inspection of rented properties.

-If you think that your home does not comply with the standards, you should first bring the problem to your landlord’s attention, whether you are renting from a private landlord, a local authority or a housing association.
+If you think that your home does meet these minimum standards, you should tell your landlord first.
+This applies, whether you are renting from a private landlord, a local authority or an approved housing body.

-If you think your accommodation is sub-standard or your landlord refuses to carry out repairs as required, you can ask the local authority to make the landlord comply with the standards.
-See 'Where to apply' below.
+If you think your accommodation is sub-standard or your landlord refuses to carry out repairs that are needed, you can ask your local authority to make your landlord comply with the standards.
+See 'Useful contacts' below.

 You can read more information about disputes between landlords and tenants.